paulinawojtal/CollectionsPractice/README.md

 # CollectionsPractice

 Simple applications to practice Collections usage.
-Made as a result of programming course in which I participate.
+Made as a result of discussing this issue on programming course, in which I participate.